Apr 29, 2020

 By Shane O’Neil-Hart, LCSW

-We are all responsible for our own health and the health of our families first.
+Of course, we are all responsible for our own health and the health of our families first.
 But as a mental health care provider, you may face the additional challenge of responding to clients worried about their physical and mental health.
 Here, we aim to give you some answers, as well as practical tactics to use in conversations about the coronavirus.

 Encourage your clients to seek out reliable, evidence-based information about the coronavirus as opposed to news from online message boards or YouTube videos.
 Health misinformation online isn’t always easy to spot, so you might suggest that they rely on one or two reliable resources, such as the CDC or the World Health Organization (WHO).